Key Concepts

 or to modify existing ones.

 to record the step data.
 This persists the data so that it will be written to the database record for this participant.
-It's worth mentioning here that this doesn't mean the data will be immediately stored in our database -- for example Firebase (the recommended database for Smile) limits the frequency by which we can write to documents but rest assured api.recordStep()
+It's worth mentioning that this doesn't mean the data will be immediately stored in the database.
+For example, Firebase (the recommended database for Smile) limits how frequently we can write to documents, but rest assured, api.recordStep()

-will buffer your participants trial data so that on the next opportunity it is safely written to the database.
-In addition even if the subject reloads the browser at this point, the data for that trial will be restored for later syncing, limiting data loss.
+will buffer your participant's trial data so that it is safely written to the database at the next opportunity.
+In addition, even if the subject reloads the browser at this point, the data for that trial will be restored for later syncing, limiting data loss.

-What this section reveals it that Smile's API goes beyond basic Vue components to provide ways to define steps or trials in an experiment, save data to a database, persist data across page loads, and provides convenient ways to record data typically needed in behavioral experiments.
+What this section reveals is that Smile's API goes beyond basic Vue components to provide ways to define steps or trials in an experiment, save data to a database, persist data across page loads, and conveniently record data typically needed in behavioral experiments.

-The last step is that we need to leave this View and go to the next one.
+The last step is to leave this View and go to the next one.
 To do this we should change it so that when there are no more steps we exit to the next View.

 <script setup>